azidmiracle/TQC-Competition/README.md

 Unfortunately, we are not allowed to download any data from our server.
 All files done inside the company premise are strictly confidential.
+So, I cannot upload the program here.

-I have some photos taken was during our competition.
+I have some photos taken during our competition.

 # Design